 Charging off an account means that it’s permanently closed and written off as a loss to the company.
 But the debt is still owed.

-Remember, older negative information may affect your credit score less than more recent negative information.
+Remember, older negative information may affect your credit scores less than more recent negative information does.
 So the longer you pay your bills on time, the better it is for your payment history.
-And the better it could be for your credit score.
-Making the minimum payment on credit accounts—like your credit card—may help keep your account current and in good standing.
+And the better it could be for your credit scores.
+Making the minimum payment on credit accounts—like your credit card—over time may help keep your account current and in good standing.